 Monitoring anesthesia is a weighty responsibility and your abilities might easily put you at the top of the list of his or her potential employees.

-The same could be said of the dental assistant specializing in fluoride administration.
+The same could be said of those specializing in fluoride administration.
 If this is an area that sounds attractive to you, make sure you find out early on in the interviewing process if the college you are considering for dental assistance training offers that specific instruction.

 That goes for any distinctive branch of dental assisting you are likely to pursue.